Jakob Adler- 1st, Waramaug

 A talented artist and designer, Victoria helps in a myriad of ways at camp, such as planning new buildings, organizing the banquet and overseeing the popular “store cart.”
 She has also tutored campers for many summers.

 Will, a camper through the Wilderness Trip, joins the staff after completing his freshman year at Tufts University.
 In Waramaug, he will help with canoeing, archery, riflery, sailing and more.
 Will hails from Bronx, NY.

 Diane Hare- 35th, Head of Tutoring, the Dunmore Choir, Jazz Band, and campus tours

 Diane runs the tutoring program at camp.
 She also organizes a camper-staff choral group and jazz band, which enrich Sunday Circles and other occasions with their beautiful music.
 Diane and her husband (Camp Director, Pete Hare) have three children: Jenn (Longhouse leader at Songa), Ali (former staff and camper at Songa), and James (Moos staff).

 James is a graduate of Elon University, where he majored in music production.
 James was a camper through all the wigwams, including Wilderness.
-He moved to Los Angeles in the fall to pursue a career in music.
-This summer, he will be camp head of basketball and assist in ultimate frisbee, fitness, tennis, hiking and canoeing.
-This will also be his first summer as Assistant Director of Moosalamoo.
+He moved to Los Angeles in 2018 to pursue a career in music.
+This summer, he will be camp head of basketball and assist in ultimate frisbee, fitness, tennis, hiking and canoeing; as well as serve as Assistant Director of Moosalamoo.
 James grew up in Middlebury, VT, by way of Philadelphia.